rodtoll/isy-js/README.md

 Functions:
 * `getCurrentDoorWindowState()` - Gets the current state of the door window sensor. true is open, false is closed.

+### ISYMotionSensorDevice

+Represents an Insteon motion sensor.

+Functions:
+* `getCurrentMotionSensorState()` - Gets the current state of the motion sensor.

 ### ELKAlarmSensor